p458732/Facial-Landmark-Detection-for-Embedded-Systems/README.md

 | ivslab                                                             | TBD|

 ## Model Quantization
-Our tflite model is at "./my/converted_model.tflite". ${output_dir} will contain the inference results of the ${image_list.txt} after running the shell below.
+Our tflite model is at "./best.tflite".

+output_dir will contain the inference results of the image_list.txt after running the shell below.
 ```shell
 python run_model.py ${image_list.txt} ${output_dir}
 ```